Code-Institute-Submissions/stream1_project1/README.md

 I would like to acknowledge the following sites I referenced in the research phase of my approach to this project.
 - For inspiration for the single-page scrolling layout and grid structure used on my site, I was influenced by what I saw on [JDC Design Studio](http://www.jdcdesignstudio.com/) portfolio site.
 I also liked the conversational tone of his site.
 - For inspiration for the contact modal used on my site, I was influenced by what I saw on [Victoria Spicer](https://vspicer.com/about/) portfolio site.
 You can see how she used this effect if you click on the "Contact" link on her page.
 I also liked her bold, but clean introduction paragraph, which I took reference from for mine.

+I would also like to thank my lecturer, Matt Rudge for his dedicated and competent direction throughout the duration of stream 1 and my TA, Michael Park for his advice and encouragement during this project.